cis5710/cis5710-homework/hw2a/README.md

 perform signed and unsigned divide and remainder operations.
 You will build a module that performs unsigned division and remainder operations.
-In a later homework when you build a complete RV processor, you will add a bit of extra logic to support the signed division/remainder as well.
+In a later homework when you build a complete RV processor, you will add a bit of extra logic to support the signed division/remainder operations as well.

 ## Division Algorithm (Software)